MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/nf-acxelements-acxpeakmetercreate.md

 ### -param Attributes

-Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the peakmeter object with the parent WDF device object (TBD???).
+Additional Attributes defined using a [WDF_OBJECT_ATTRIBUTES](/windows-hardware/drivers/ddi/wdfobject/ns-wdfobject-_wdf_object_attributes) structure that are used to set various values and to associate the peakmeter object with the parent circuit object (TBD???).

 ### -param Config